Chapter 22-2: Threatening to Shatter the Very Firmament, Continued

 For what it’s worth, this actually has been kind of exciting lately.
 Keep it up, game!

 Shotgun manages to trip an alarm, muttering to herself (and the player) that it’s unbelievable that she slipped up like that.
-She ends up having to clobber a guard, which with her animations looks like she blew his brains out, despite her claims that she’s trying to keep the Shinra grunts alive.
+She ends up having to clobber a guard, which with her animations looks like she blew his brains out despite her claims that she’s trying to keep the Shinra grunts alive.
 Thankfully, he had a key card, as the alarm means all the doors will now be locked.
 Unfortunately, “security” has apparently released numerous copies of Sample:H0512, because god forbid we draw new monsters with our brand-new set of 2D resources.
 Hey, remember when Hojo’s research was supposed to be a secret in this game?
 Long story short, Ririn has to navigate this maze, finding the doors that can be unlocked with the current keycard, and then finding more Grunts to find higher-level keycards.
 Ririn uses a secret door to find the first card, though I can’t imagine that’s mandatory, probably just a shortcut.
 Ririn also goes out of their way to kill one of the Samples during this sequence, so I imagine this has something to do with the end-of-mission rating.
 The sequence caps off with a fight against three Samples at once!
 Unfortunately, Shotgun and the President’s thugs never cross paths, despite the threat to the contrary.

 Shotgun finally finds her helicopter, reasoning that she can find the Raven that took the materia and take his truck back in the process.
 Seems like there are easier ways to grab a truck, or that you might even try escaping with Verdot via the helicopter, but I’m with you on the first part.
 At this point, we cut to President Shinra, who has rescued Rufus just as planned.
+I’m a little disappointed that the two characters’ efforts never crossed paths.
+A fight against some Shinra guards would be appropriate here, but then they’d have to create enemy versions of Shinra guards!

 Anyways, poor Elfé!
 She’s basically not been a character for several chapters now and is now essentially a prop, not a person.
 Not even surprising, Square Enix.
 Not even surprising.

 Zirconiade is summoned, and for bonus points, the game shows the summoning happening over the same graphic of Shinra HQ that’s used on the game’s main menus – the “normal” coming under attack, and all that.
 Shotgun basically tackles Elfé away from Fuhito before he can kill her, and the two of them end up in a fight.
 But for some reason, he’s immune to damage now?
 No explanation is ever provided!
-Even though Fuhito is “invincible,” I suspect the game is counting your hits or something, because Ririn’s fight ends just as Fuhito is taking an attack.
+Even though Fuhito is “invincible,” I suspect the game is counting your hits or something, because Ririn’s fight ends just as Fuhito is taking an shot to the face.

 Fuhito and Shotgun’s battle is interrupted when the doomsday materia begins to react, and the main materia separates from Elfé all on its own, and then flies directly to Fuhito, who takes it as a sign that he’s been divinely appointed to give it to Zirconiade.
 He runs off towards the hovering Summon.
 Shotgun gives Tseng a call at this stage.
 Tseng, I’m calling you tell you that I have blown it.
 Tseng decides to pass on the news to Verdot that Elfé is okay.
 That is… that is technically true.
 Sure, let’s go with “okay!”